php-amqplib/RabbitMqBundle/README.md

 ### Warning - BC Breaking Changes ###

-* Since 2012-06-02 Some default options for exchanges declared in the "producers" config section have changed to match the defaults of exchanges declared under the "consumers" section.
+* Since 2012-06-04 Some default options for exchanges declared in the "producers" config section have changed to match the defaults of exchanges declared in the "consumers" section.
   The affected settings are:

   * `durable` was changed from `false` to `true`,